101+ Summer Activities for Kids in SWMI for Warm Weather Fun PLUS Printable Bucket List!

 Ready to venture off the beaten bath?
 Find hiking and bike trails for every skill level and interest.

-14 Grab your helmet and bike the Portage Bikeway.
-With over 55 miles of trails, your adventures can span a larger portion of the city.
+14 • Grab your helmet and bike the Portage Bikeway.
+With over 55 miles of trails, your adventures can span much of the city.

 ~ More Hiking and Bike Trails